 Mad Hatter’s Copse and Alice in Wonderland sculpture trail

-As well as protecting the heritage of Sir Richard Hotham, founder of the town, and the Park’s status as a conservation area, as created by William Fletcher, Hotham Park Heritage Trust is dedicated to improving the facilities within the Park for everyone.
-This is achieved, in the main, by raising funds at our events.
-We are then able to fund either entirely, or make a contribution towards, various attractions.
+As well as protecting the heritage of Sir Richard Hotham, founder of the town, and the Park’s status as a conservation area, as created by William Fletcher, Hotham Park Heritage Trust was dedicated to improving the facilities within the Park for everyone.
+This was achieved, in the main, by raising funds at our events.
+We were then able to fund either entirely, or make a contribution towards, various attractions.

 It took Simon 15 days to carve the Mad Hatter figure and picnic table.
 All the pieces weigh just over a ton in total and were carved using a chainsaw with sanding by Simon’s assistant, Harrison, to take the roughness off.
 It is Simon’s seventh year as a sculptor and this is one of the largest things he has made.
 Here are some pictures of the carving in progress.